AdesisNetlife/coder-bible/README.md

 > Don't be a sinner, come back to the herd

-> **work in progress!**
+> **work still in progress!**

 ## About

-This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guides, best practices and conventions to be a reference in our daily work for the geek guys in [Adesis Netlife][adesis].
+This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guides, programming resources and articles, best practices/conventions to be a reference in a daily work for the geek guys in [Adesis Netlife][adesis]

 <!--
  helping you to follow the shared conventions and helping you to be a pragmatic programmer